Bleeding after menopause

 - Polyps are usually removed with surgery.
 Depending on their size and location, they may be removed in a day clinic using a local anaesthetic or you may need to go to hospital to have a general anaesthetic.

 - Thickening of the endometrium is usually treated with medications that work like the hormone progesterone and/or surgery to remove the thickening.

-- an ultrasound of your pelvis to get a rough picture of your cervix, uterus, endometrium and ovaries.
+- An ultrasound of your pelvis to get a picture of your cervix, uterus, endometrium and ovaries.
 An external ultrasound is a small hand held device (called a transducer) that the doctor will move over you belly.
 An internal ultrasound is a small wand that the doctor inserts into your vagina to get a better image of your cervix and uterus.

-- a Pipelle test to take and test a sample or biopsy of your endometrium.
-This can be done without anaesthetic in a day clinic with a thin tube (or Pipelle) which is put into your uterus (through your vagina) and gently sucks up a small sample of cells.
+- A pipelle test to take and test a sample or biopsy of your endometrium.
+This can be done without anaesthetic in a day clinic with a thin tube (or pipelle) which is put into your uterus (through your vagina) and gently sucks up a small sample of cells.

-- a dilation and curette (D&C) to scrape away part of your endometrium and test it.
+- A dilation and curette (D&C) to scrape away part of your endometrium and test it.
 This is done under a general anaesthetic.

 All treatments should be discussed with you so that you know why a particular treatment or test is being done over another.

 The Women’s does not accept any liability to any person for the information or advice (or use of such information or advice) which is provided on the Website or incorporated into it by reference.
 The Women’s provide this information on the understanding that all persons accessing it take responsibility for assessing its relevance and accuracy.
 Women are encouraged to discuss their health needs with a health practitioner.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.